Phrook10/MinecraftSeedFinder/readme.md

 ---

+### Non-Windows Branch: v0.1.7-exp

+The `v0.1.7-exp` branch is a platform-specific version of the project intended for non-Windows systems.
+- Adjustments have been made to remove dependencies on `<windows.h>` and related Windows-specific functions.
+- The cursor visibility functions have been removed, and subsequently the progress bar looks strange.

+This branch will not be merged into the mainline until a unified cross-platform implementation is achieved.

+---

 ## Help Menu

 You can access the help menu from the command line by supplying the `-h` flag when launching the program: